Ordered Patch Theory

 The classical OPT framework limits continuous channel capacities mapping the bounds \chi_\text{classical} = 2^{B_0/N}.
 To function as a valid exact Hilbert space dimension rather than a continuous effective scale, the target mapping explicitly imposes the integer capacity constraint 2^{B_0/N} \in \mathbb{Z}^+.

-Theorem P-2d (Conditional Ryu-Takayanagi Limit): Given the successful realization of P-2c restricting the operations to exact linear isometries, the classical capacity dimension (\chi_\text{classical}) formally establishes the quantum Schmidt rank (\chi_\text{quantum}) across the network bonds.
-This equivalence strictly generates the discrete Ryu-Takayanagi entropy limit.
+Theorem P-2d (Conditional Discrete Min-Cut Entropy Bound — v3.6.2 sharpened).
+Given the successful realization of P-2c (classical map as approximate adjoint of MERA isometry under BP 4–BP 6), the classical capacity dimension (\chi_\text{classical}) sets the quantum Schmidt rank (\chi_\text{quantum}) across the network bonds.
+This equivalence supplies a discrete min-cut entropy upper bound structurally analogous to the Ryu-Takayanagi formula but not equal to it:

-Proof approach: With the classical matrix conditionally identified as a true partial isometry (P-2c), the dimension of the mapped channel limits the virtual geometric bonds connecting the MERA nodes.
-In the quantum state, the maximal bipartite entanglement across any topological boundary is explicitly structured by the minimal cut \gamma_A, with the local Hilbert space dimension at each cut established by the bond’s Schmidt rank.
-Since the bottleneck capacity dictates this rank (\chi_\text{classical} = \chi_\text{quantum}), the geometric entanglement formally bounds strictly across the minimal cuts: S_{\text{vN}}(\rho_A) \le |\gamma_A| \log \chi_\text{quantum}
+Proof approach: With the classical matrix conditionally identified as the adjoint of a partial isometry (P-2c, under BP 4–BP 6), the dimension of the mapped channel limits the virtual geometric bonds connecting the MERA nodes.
+In the quantum state, the maximal bipartite entanglement across any topological boundary is structurally bounded by the minimal cut \gamma_A, with the local Hilbert space dimension at each cut bounded by the bond’s Schmidt rank.
+Since the bottleneck capacity dictates this rank (\chi_\text{classical} = \chi_\text{quantum}), the bound holds across the minimal cuts.
+The argument establishes an inequality, not the RT equality.

 §7.
 Topological Coherence and Gleason Traces